syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

 ## Grouping

 **Grouping commands** are used to group/ungroup the selected elements on the diagram.
-To group the elements , select the elements using selectall command and ungroup the selected group.
+To group the elements , select the elements using select all command and ungroup the selected group.

 `Group` the selected nodes and connectors in the diagram.